bridgecrew-perf3/cloud/README.md

 ## Getting started

-### Pre-requsites
+### Prerequisites

 Make sure the computer you are using to commence all these operations:

 - has Terraform installed locally.
 - make sure environment is configured with proper AWS credentials, namely `aws_access_key_id` and `aws_secret_access_key`.
 This will let Terraform act on your behalf.

 ### How to use